JemRF/RF-Documentation/pages/wifidocs/wifi32s-setup.md

 ### Step 2: Configure SSID and Password
 Now open up a browser and navigate to [http://192.168.4.1/](http://192.168.4.1).
-{% include image.html file="wifisetup.jpg" alt="WiFi Setup Page"%}
+{% include image.html file="jemrfesp32ssetup.jpg" alt="WiFi Setup Page"%}
 From here, you configure your WiFi Settings.

-{% include image.html file="wifi-setup-ssid.jpg" alt="WiFi SSID Select Page"%}
+{% include image.html file="jemrfesp32ssetup2.jpg" alt="WiFi SSID Select Page"%}

-Next, enter the Network Name/SSID and Password of your WiFi (2.4 GHz WiFi Only) and click on save.
+Note: Changes made but not saved are flagged in Yellow so you know they have not been saved.

 Wait a few moments for the WiFi Sensor to connect to the WiFi router.
 Click on the "Setup Details" menu option to refresh the screen.
 Once connected, you will see the **WLAN:** IP address given to the Wireless Sensor, as shown in the following image.
-The example below shows 192.168.254.8; yours will be different.
+The example below shows 192.168.254.59; yours will be different.
 What's important is that your gateway is now connected to the Internet.
-{% include image.html file="wifisetuponline.png" alt="WiFi Sensor Online"%}
+{% include image.html file="jemrfesp32ssetup3.png" alt="WiFi Sensor Online"%}

 ### Step 3: Connect to Monitoring Server
 You can now switch your laptop or phone from the device's WiFi to your home WiFi Network.